The process of divorce in India can be daunting and extremely difficult for both men and women who are going through it.

 This not only destroys the pure relation of marriage but also affects the child or wife’s own future too.

 You must also not forget to provide evidence of your own misconduct in case the court orders a trial.

 The divorce petition may be rejected if one side alleges just for ulterior motives and without any corroborating evidence.

 If there is no fault on either party then it’s possible to get a mutual dissolution with consent from both parties, or even an annulment depending upon what you want and what can be done legally under Indian Laws.

 The petitioner has to prove that her spouse did something wrong – such as adultery, desertion, cruelty, etc- which entitles him/her to file for divorce.

 4. Find a lawyer who specializes in matrimonial law

 If you are going for mutual divorce, you both may hire the same lawyer but in a contested divorce – the better the lawyer is, the more chances of you winning the case may be.

 An advocate who has good and practical experience in divorce matters will always be preferable.

-The legal notice which you want to send must be professionally and well written.
+The legal notice that you want to send must be professionally and well-written.
 The notice is not just any piece of paper but the base of the case – it must be clear and highly professional.